-"When you kindle the lamps..."
+"When you kindle the lamps, seven lamps should shine towards the face of the Menorah."
 (8:2)

 Parashas Behaalosecha begins with G-d instructing Aharon to light the Menorah with the candles facing its center.
 Rashi explains that Aharon felt dejected because his tribe was not listed in the preceding list of tribe offerings.
 G-d was addressing his disappointment by giving Aharon a task that is more eternal than a one-time offering.
 However, why would G-d need anyone's help to light the Menorah?
 The Midrash explains that this was to elevate the entire Jewish nation.
 How does this act of Aharon lighting the Menorah satisfy Aharon's feelings and elevate an entire people?